rianadon/blog/_posts/2022-02-11-compiling-kde-connect-on-an-m1-mac.md

 ## Making speedier changes

+> ⚠️ Some functions that required shared libraries (like loading SMS messages) do not work with this method.

 Craft takes a while to package changes which is not ideal, and I also don't like working in a folder 7 levels down from my home directory.
 So below is my super-hacky development setup:

 1. Clone the KDE Connect repo anywhere.